redhawk5200/redhawk5200/README.md

 - 🔭 `Software Engineering Intern` at `Sybrid Pvt ltd`.
 - :trophy: Ranked 7th in `Google Developer Student club Hackathon 2022`
 - :technologist: I love using Software as a solution for every `Problem`.
 Love App and Web `Development`.
-- :thinking: I’m currently not open for: `An Intern` or a new `job opportunity`, this is [my Résumé](https://drive.google.com/file/d/1T5c4jHOHYRiGNZ39Pb5dide8x0zfaV3r/view?usp=sharing).
+- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [my Résumé](https://drive.google.com/file/d/1T5c4jHOHYRiGNZ39Pb5dide8x0zfaV3r/view?usp=sharing).
 - :nerd_face: Always `learning new things`

 ## 📊🔥 GitHub Stats